cyrilpawelko/m5panel/README.md

     - Wifi settings
     - Openhab host and port
     - Sitemap to use (default: m5paper)
- - Upload filesystem image (from PlatformIO menu)
+ - Upload filesystem image (from PlatformIO menu, or "pio run -t uploadfs")
  - Compile and upload to m5paper
  - Monitor through serial port